Kairotic/liveloom/paper/paper.md

 it is so easy to produce a draft which is unweavable.
 For example, there is the problem of 'floats', lengths of unwoven fibre created wherever there is a contiguous series of either ups or downs in the warp or weft direction.
-If there are only either ups or downs in any row or column, that thread will not be woven into the fabric.
+Indeed, there are only either ups or downs in a given row or column, that thread will not be woven into the fabric at all.
 In response to a problematic draft the weaver can do one of three things - change the code to look for a more weavable draft, ignore activated heddles or pull additional ones to change the weave directly, or just attempt to weave the pattern anyway.

 In the above example, the draft looked unweavable to my naive eyes, due to the pairs of identical rows within it.
-Where this happens, essentially two wefts are passed through the same shed.
-I thought this would result in a mess, but out of curiosity went ahead anyway, and found that with care the wefts would still run parallel and stay in order, maintaining the 'correct' pattern.
-Furthermore, because the repeat in the draft consists of an odd number of rows, and I was weaving with two different wefts, the wefts would alternate from one repeat to the next travelling from one side to the other together, and travelling in opposite directions.
-A surprising, pleasing, and subtle result.
+Where this happens, pairs of consecutive wefts are passed through the same shed.
+I thought this would result in a mess, but out of curiosity went ahead anyway, and found that with care the wefts would still run parallel and stay in order, largely maintaining the 'correct' structure on-screen.
+Furthermore, because the repeat in the draft consists of an odd number of rows, and I was weaving with two different wefts, the wefts would alternate between either travelling from one side to the other together, or travelling in opposite directions.
+By embracing this error I arrived at a (to me) surprising, pleasing, and subtle result, although there are undoubtedly many such surprises on the way to becoming an experienced weaver.

+## Weaving the edit

+Decisions at the live loom are taken slowly, responding to problems and opportunities as they arise in the weave.
+Figure X shows the starting point for another improvised weave, a draft appearing to be a kind of hatched vertical pattern, drifting to the left, with lines sometimes joining or breaking.
+When it came to weaving this structure, two features slowly became apparent -- the pervasive pairs of ups and downs on the weft, offset from one row to the next, seemed to result in the warp spreading out vertically, and therefore partially hiding the warp at points where I expected it to be visible.
+This created an a partly *weft-faced* weave.
+However, some long floating threads were present on the warp direction, and the weft-facing only accentuated the presence of these long warps lying on top.

+After weaving 20 rows of this pattern, I hit a snag - the pattern of repeating warp floats drifted until they sat at both edges of the fabric (Fig. xxx).
+I realised that having floats at the selvage would cause the textile to lose its otherwise uniform width, and I decided I neither wanted this effect or to change it by hand; I had been enjoying working the two wefts together at the selvage, and felt that having a warp float there would create a mess.
+So instead I changed the pattern, adding code to invert every other row, as an effort to break up warp floats.
+However, after a few rows of weaving the edit, I realised that by breaking up some floats, I had only created new ones.
+Another tweak, this time changing a number from 3 to 1 seemed to fix it.
+However once I started weaving I realised the floats were still there, but now so long that they took up the whole edge and so were no longer visible on-screen.

+This time I decided having such long floats was an interesting enough challenge to pursue, and embraced this compounded error as an opportunity to experiment more with creating extra binding points at the selvage by hand.
+The results did indeed turn out to be interesting, the resulting weave curiously appearing to be much more uniform than the draft pattern.
+As the long threads stepped one weft to the left, they cycled between white and blue, over a steep diagonal.
+This time, the resulting motif reminded me of quipu knots.

+The resulting experimental weave charts an experiment in three stages.
+First, the initial serendipitous discovery of a weft-faced structure with warp floats.
+Then a transition as I searched for a solution to a perceived problem at the selvage.
+Finally a longer section, with some manual experimentation at the selvage.
+The resulting fabric tells a story of its making, from a starting point, to prevaracation and decision, with further learning points charted along the edge as I learned to deal with the selvage.

+# Women's work

+Comparing the contemporary practice of live coding with the ancient craft of handweaving has potential to support and extend a somewhat obscured feminist history of computation.
+Feminist perspectives on computing and weaving hardly new, a well-known reference point being Sadie Plant's influential text "Zeros and Ones: Digital Women and the New Technoculture" [@Plant1998].
+However, the once dominant role of women in computer programming has been steadily erased since the 1960s and '70s [@Hicks2017], and despire recent efforts, gender diversity in software engineering is an ongoing problem.

+As a relatively new interdisciplinary practice, live coding offers an opportunity to build a gender diverse culture.
+Gender diversity is a core topic across live coding research and practice [@Armitage2018].
+Turkle and Papert related gender to the plurality of relationships between coder and program observed in children, describing a more conversational approach to coding, with mid-course corrections rather than fixed-goals as *bricolage* [@Turkle90,
+p.
+136].
+This approach is certainly evocative of live coding, with the suggestion being that it is one likely to be favoured by girls, but discouraged by instructors in favour of more fixed design processes.

+@Armitage2018 brings together female perspectives on live coding in the Algorave scene, relating one interviews experience of live coding "... as a way of working through their daily life, adding structures to it and providing functions for being.
+These lived patterns merge with their daydreams and expressions of colour and geometry to form her live coded visuals."
+(Armitage, xxx, p.
+39).
+This again evokes Turkle and Papert's bricoleur, and indeed the social and intellectual function of weaving in building a personal cosmos.^[https://penelope.hypotheses.org/1400]

 # Conclusion